 All mattresses must be covered at all times by the mattress protector supplied.
 This mattress protector is yours to keep, so please wash it regularly.

 Each unit/block/residence is responsible for any litter that may be visible around their area and will be asked to collect it if necessary.
 There are numerous bins for both general rubbish and recycling available around the residences, please use them.
 Please don't mix general rubbish and recyclable waste because the recycling is rejected if there is general rubbish in it.
 There is a roster system as a back-up to ensure these services are well maintained.

-Gippsland: A co-mingled recycling program implemented.
-Each house has an A-Z guide rubbish and recycling on their refrigerator.
-Please think twice before you throw any recyclable items in the garbage.
-Each house is supplied with a recycling tub to be emptied by house members regularly.
+Each residence has an A-Z guide for rubbish and recycling.
+Please think twice before you throw any recyclable items in the garbage and vice-versa.
+Each residence is supplied with a recycling tub to be emptied by house members regularly.
 Recycling bins can be wheeled to the unit, but please ensure you return them to the stations immediately for use by other residents.

 KickStart is FedUni's online registration tool to apply for scholarships, bursaries and grants.
 Once you have enrolled at a FedUni campus you can complete the KickStart registration (and any additional information where requested) to be considered for the many scholarships, bursaries and grants on offer through faculties, FedUni wide awards and in partnership with government, community and industry sectors.

 Security - personal and unit

 To ensure all residents' safety be mindful to keep windows and doors closed when you are out.
 Please ensure you are not putting yourself at risk when leaving or returning to res (particularly at night or if intoxicated).
 For example have your swipe card (or keys) available and try to stick to the main paths, lit areas and have taxis drop you off in well-lit areas.